 Certificate of Higher Education in Theatre Arts

-Please prepare a third speech, lasting no more than two minutes, that contrasts well with the contemporary (post 1970) speech.
+Please prepare a third speech from a published play, lasting no more than two minutes, that contrasts well with the contemporary (post 1970) speech.
 Applicants may also be asked to take part in a group activity.

 BA Acting and Contemporary Theatre

 Please prepare a third piece, lasting no more than two minutes, that is preferably something you have created (be it a piece of writing, music or visual art).
 If you require any AV equipment or props for your piece you must bring these with you and be able to set it up and dismantle them quickly.
 Applicants may also be asked to take part in a group activity.

 BA Acting and Stage Combat

 BA World Performance

 You may be asked to participate in a group activity and discussion group at audition.

 BA Stage and Production Management

 You will be asked to attend an interview, where we will discuss your interests in the theatre, relevant experience and reasons for applying.
 You should bring with you (where possible) a portfolio of your work, demonstrating any previous experience in Technical Theatre.
 You must be successful at interview for your application to be progressed.

 BA Creative Producing (Theatre and Short Film)

 You will be invited to attend an interview where we will ask about your interests in the Creative Industries, relevant experience and reasons for applying.
 You must be successful at interview to gain entry onto the course.

 If you live outside the UK, and cannot attend a UK or overseas audition, you may submit an online audition via YouTube, Vimeo or an alternative digital platform.